annjulyleon/psScriptsForDocs/README.md

 Use with .bat:
 1. copy script files to doc/docx folder
 2. change config.xml, add properties
-3. launch updateProps.bat with administrative rights (to overwrite ps restriction).
+3. launch updateProps.bat with administrative rights (to overwrite PowerShell restriction).
 Uncomment "chcp 1251" string if using with RU language
 4. check log file

 Example config: